wernerdegroot/applicatives/Ideas.md

-* Allow non-builder to have method type parameters again.
 * Because builder-methods are not for exposing, perhaps pass reference to builder object instead (make this configurable `style = "inheritance"` or `style = "delegation"`).
 * Return type of `lift` does not need to be co- or contravariant in its arguments
 * Solve warnings about missing encoding